 Will Roberts competing at the Illinois State tournament, 2020

 2020 was the last year for the original wood mini jump at our lake.
 It served us well for 13 years, but was failing structurally.
 We recently designed and built a new mini, capable of being adjusted from 18” tall to 40” tall.
 It is 8’ wide and 16’ long with 13’ out of water.
 Nellie’s boyfriend (James Webber, a mechanical engineer) took my hand drawings on graph paper and put them on a computer-assisted drawing (CAD) program.
 He made a number of novel technical improvements to the design along the way.
 Together, he and I built an engineered mini that incorporates and improves upon a number of features from the 2008 version.
 Building it this time out of corrosion resistant aluminum (instead of wood), we added a number of new features as well.
 In short, we believe we have designed a very user-friendly, safe jump that can be readily replicated.

 We believe we have compelling evidence for the benefits the Mini offers to a private ski lake, a ski club, a show club, a ski school or a collegiate team.

 All seven kids on Lake Richard have been ranked in the top 10 jumpers nationally.
 As of October, 2021, some of these kids (now ages 14-23) have qualified for Jr. Masters, Junior and Elite Worlds, the Jr. U.S. Open and the Jr. Malibu Open, with several #1 and Top 5 world rankings.
 Two have jumped well over 200’.
 We have a National Record, multiple Regional and State Records, several National Championships and over 20 top 5 finishes at Nationals, as well as numerous #1 National rankings and top 5 National rankings.
-Four of our skiers have skied collegiately – so far.
+Five of our skiers have skied collegiately – so far.

 I'm convinced that we need a Mini.